Very cool! What is this stuff?

 Why don't you discount your 'old' calendars like other publishers do?

 This is a collectible series in that each year, we try to feature (as much as possible) a different set of twelve program covers or other artwork from this bygone era.
 We also feel that presenting different artwork every year adds to the appeal of the vintage series as more than just a calendar that you throw away at the end of the season.
+We now also offer great discounts on gift sets, for those fans who want to collect and display a great variety of images.

 If these images are 'authentic reproductions' of the actual program covers, why do I sometimes see the same exact artwork used by different schools?